-It hasn’t been voted the “World’s Best Waterpark” for 21 years for nothing; Schlitterbahn Waterpark Resort is a fun, imaginative, aquatic entertainment center.
-Since its opening in 1979, the original 70-acre resort in New Braunfels, Texas -– both an amusement park and a hotel with 238 rooms -– has been one of the top-attended amusement parks in the country.
-The name is German for ‘slippery highway’ — a good description of what it offers.
+We expect great things because since 1979, the original 70-acre resort in New Braunfels, Texas -– both an amusement park and a hotel with 238 rooms -– has been one of the top-attended amusement parks in the country.
+The name is German for ‘slippery highway’ — a good description of what all these water play areas offer.

-The New Braunfels location is the original and largest of the five parks (others have opened in South Padre Island, Galveston and Corpus Christi, Texas and Kansas City, Kansas).
-Perhaps because Schlitterbahn is a family-owned company, they pride themselves on being family-friendly, offering free parking and picnic areas so that families can swim and play without having to buy the park’s food.
+For those who remember them, the smaller Schlitterbahn parks in South Padre Island and Corpus Christi, Texas have been rebranded as local waterparks and Schlitterbahn Kansas City may reopen in 2021.
+Fortunately, the Schlitterbahns in New Braunfels and Galveston still pride themselves on being family-friendly, offering free parking and picnic areas so that families can swim and play without having to buy the park’s food.

 Schlitterbahn’s Water Rides for Toddlers & Tykes

-Within the original park’s 70 acres, there are more than 51 attractions.
+Within the New Braunfels park’s 70 acres, there are more than 51 attractions.
 The biggest sections of the park are Blastenhoff, Surfenburg and Schlitterbahn West.

 The original section, Blastenhoff, has a classic wavepool and large kiddie pool.
 At the Wolfpack Raftslide, three-person rafts hold the entire family on a spiraling 700-foot run, making it a more staid option than the newer shorter rides distinguished by special effects.
 Families with younger children appreciate that the older section is more shaded in the waiting areas, and lines are generally not as long.